tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

     ## $ National_Kit       <dbl> 7, 10, 10, 9, 1, 1, 9, 11, NA, 1, 17, 1...
     ## $ Club               <fct> Real Madrid, FC Barcelona, FC Barcelona...

 Simple huh?
-I had to include this in some other post so I wouldn't end up creating a super short blog entry.
 I've used this method countless times to grab zip files.
 Very very useful.

 Now here's my regular spring (dataset) cleaning.
 Utah weather is weird.
 Some days feel like spring, but then an hour later, it snows like the dandruff off a dirty child.
 Can't do much about that!